The human toll of the darkest week on our roads

 As of April 9, 112 people had already been killed on the roads this year - three short of the 115 killed in the same period last year.
 In 2018, 377 people were killed in crashes across the whole year.

-These are their stories of the 26 people who died on our roads between March 29 and April 5 this year.
+These are the stories of the 26 people who died in a horror week on the roads.

 This graphic is being regularly updated.
 To add information to it, please contact us at newsdesk@nzherald.co.nz